 Lawyers are expensive, which means law firms definitely want them to use their time to solve cases instead of sorting through endless amounts of documents.
 But because lawyers receive all kinds of documents from clients in various formats, they spend a lot of time sorting through them.
 This makes them very inefficient and slow.

-In the case of the legal industry, data parsing can come in handy in the following ways:
+In the case of the legal industry, automated data parsing can come in handy in the following ways:

 - Data collection & organization